Bostonians Have Mixed Reactions To Bulger's Arrest

 SMITH: Boston resident Martha Manning is not the only one relieved.
 Relatives of Bulger's long list of alleged victims expressed a sense of satisfaction.
 Attorney William Christie represents the families of two murdered men who have won court cases against the FBI arguing that rogue agents enabled the brutal hits.

-Mr. PATRICK MICHAEL O'MALLEY: A lot of people liked him, because he helped a lot of people.
+PATRICK MICHAEL O: A lot of people liked him, because he helped a lot of people.
 If you didn't have food on the table, he'd made sure you got it.

 SMITH: Indeed, even today, some who grew up in Southie, like Jill Conley and Candice Lavoie, expressed mixed feelings at Bulger's arrest.